gvwilson/sensibleadventures/nardica/nardica.md

 or hacked together out of scrap metal where the tech to make the originals had been lost, but the bot's original design was still there beneath the patchwork.

-Her vision disappeared as the sweeper's tiny arm folded back into its housing.
+Her vision disappeared as the sweeper's slender arm folded back into its housing.
 "Merci," it said,
 rocking back and forth in what might have been the mechanical equivalent of a bow before grinding its gears and rolling down the street toward the docks,